 Prerequisites: Normally the student will have completed 70 credits before embarking on this module.
-Formal approval by the Department Head / Program Coordinator / Internship Administrator (as
+Formal approval by the Department Head / Program Coordinator / Internship Administrator (as appropriate) is required.

 MG 4112 CARRIAGE OF GOODS BY SEA AND LAW OF INTERNATIONAL TRADE - LEVEL 6